awguzman/Fantasy_Football_Draft_Helper/README.md

 # Best_Ball_Draft_Helper
 This is a repository of python code intended to use data analysis and machine learning techniques to help me draft in my fantasy football Leagues.

 We primarily use the Python data science library Pandas to perform data analysis on fantasy football data.
-For machine learning purposes, we use PyTorch and TensorFlow.
+For machine learning purposes, we use PyTorch and TensorFlow/Keras.

 Planned additions/updates: